lindsayrr8/lindsayrr8.github.io/_posts/2025-05-03-my-new-blog-post.md

 To perform this analysis, I've used [this](https://www.kaggle.com/datasets/asaniczka/amazon-kindle-books-dataset-2023-130k-books) free, publicly available dataset on Kindle E-Books from Kaggle.com.
 I did a little cleaning and performed mild restructuring on the dataset, then pulled some stats on it using `R`.

 # Exploratory Analysis
 To start, taking a look at the dataset, there are 133,102 observations or "books" represented.
 These books are associated with 8 variables ranging from title, to price, to genre, to whether or not a book is a best seller, to whether or not a book is on Kindle Unlimited.
 Among the books, 31 genres are included.
-All of these are e-books, and about **27% of all the books are on Kindle Unlimited.** Probing further, I found that interestingly, about **65% of all best-selling books are available on Kindle Unlimited:**
+All of these are e-books, and about 27% of all the books are on Kindle Unlimited.
+Probing further, I found that about **65% of best sellers are on Kindle Unlimited:**

 ![all-best-sellers-vs-on-KU](https://github.com/user-attachments/assets/f24f38b8-fd3a-483e-a39a-97615b7b8074)